 It is important to purchase Herefords from a reputable source because there are still some bloodlines with health issues such as prolapse and arthritis.
 Another factor to consider is the white pigment, which is prone to sunburn.
 Many responsible breeders have gone to great lengths to address these issues, however.
-A well-bred Hereford will be sound and healthy, and will have some red pigment on its udder and around its eyes to protect it from the sun.
+A well-bred Hereford will be sound and healthy.
+It will have some red pigment on its udder and around its eyes to protect it from the sun.

 - Availability (reds only).